 Did you know that the American Academy of Ophthalmology (AAO) estimates that more than 43 million Americans will eventually develop eye diseases?
 The most common eye problems are either refractive errors of the eyes or are age-related diseases.
-However, your daily habits can determine if you are at risk for developing eye diseases or not.
-Macular degeneration, diabetic retinopathy and other eye diseases can be avoided or controlled with the right help.
+However, your daily habits can determine if you are at risk of developing eye diseases or not.
+Macular degeneration, diabetic retinopathy, and other eye diseases can be avoided or controlled with the right help.
 See your eye doctor today to have your eyes checked and learn more about how you can prevent the most common eye diseases.

 It may seem obvious, but even if your vision is clear and healthy scheduling yearly eye exams must be high on your priority list.
-Routine visits give your eye care professional an opportunity to assess eye health and discover conditions that could threaten your good vision such as: cataracts, glaucoma, macular degeneration, and other vision disorders.
+Routine visits give your eye care professional an opportunity to assess eye health and discover conditions that could threaten your good vision such as cataracts, glaucoma, macular degeneration, and other vision disorders.
 Early detection can save your eyesight!

 Common eye conditions can progress into real issues if they aren’t treated early on.
 Refractive errors of the eyes are the most common eye problems out there.
 Often referred to as “nearsightedness”, “farsightedness” and “astigmatism”, these refractive errors can be easily treated when caught.
 42% of people have nearsightedness, a condition that makes objects appear clearly up close, but blurry when far away.